auros-one/tauri-sveltekit/README.md

 npm install @tauri-apps/api
 ```

-Note that contrast to the CLI this isn't a developer dependency because it's not only a build-stage requirement but a production requirement.
+Note that in contrast to the CLI, this isn't a developer dependency because it's not only a build-stage and development requirement but also a production requirement.

 ### `allowlist`